What is tinnitus?

 In some cases, the problem can be managed with relaxation

 exercises.
-There are also specialist hearing aids available
+There are also specialist hearing solutions available

-that provide soothing tones to "drown out" the noise.
+that provide soothing tones to distract from the noise of it.

-authoritative information about tinnitus, much of it written by
+can support and authoritative information, much of it written by

-network can also put you in touch with other people who
+support network can also put you in touch with other people who